St Lucie County prepares amidst hurricane watch

 County officials said they plan to meet with their emergency operations staff and other agencies on Tuesday to discuss storm plans and shelter openings, as some shelters are also polling locations.

-"It is a little chaotic in trying to move the pieces around to make sure we're doing what we can to protect the safety and keep elections going and not disrupt the flow of the voting process for tomorrow," said Eric Gill the St Lucie County Communications director.
+"It is a little chaotic in trying to move the pieces around to make sure we're doing what we can to protect the safety and keep elections going and not disrupt the flow of the voting process for tomorrow," said county spokesman Eric Gill.

-Public work staff has been out preparing drainage and staging pumps to redirect water as the area is under a hurricane watch.
+Public works staff has been out preparing drainage and staging pumps to redirect water as the area is under a hurricane watch.

 St Lucie County residents are asked to avoid cutting any trees or branches as crews may not be able to pick them up in time before the storm.